partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 #### Capturing Headers & Deobfuscating

-The second event hook that is added to the socket is to process `handlerData` events, which lists hosts that UAS would like to intercept headers on outgoing requests for - capturing session cookies, User-Agent strings, and more.
-UAS also registers a function titled `handler2` which is invoked on all outgoing web requests before the headers are sent, doing two important functions:
+The second event hook that is added to the socket is to process `handlerData` events, which lists hosts that User-Agent Switcher would like to intercept headers on outgoing requests for - capturing session cookies, User-Agent strings, and more.
+User-Agent Switcher also registers a function titled `handler2` which is invoked on all outgoing web requests before the headers are sent, doing two important functions:
 - Checking to see if the domain that a request is being made for is in our local `handlerData` object, and if so, sending an event via `emit()` to the Command and Control server with the headers of the request.
 - Removing any "obfuscating" `-zzz` strings in header parameters from `createFetch` events (presumably to defeat some part of the Chrome Web Store's malware detection capabilities), and reconstructing the headers afterwards.